stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/rowformat/get_headingformat/_index.md

 ---
+title: Aspose::Words::Tables::RowFormat::get_HeadingFormat method
-title: get_HeadingFormat
+linktitle: get_HeadingFormat
 second_title: Aspose.Words for C++ API Reference
-description: True if the row is repeated as a table heading on every page when the table spans more than one page.
+description: Aspose::Words::Tables::RowFormat::get_HeadingFormat method.
+True if the row is repeated as a table heading on every page when the table spans more than one page in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.tables/rowformat/get_headingformat/